4g-13Eh/ByteBazaarFrontend/README.md

 ````
 Once the server is running, navigate to http://localhost:4200 in your browser.
 The application will automatically reload if you make any changes to the source files.

+### Running with Proxy
+By default, the application uses the [`proxy.conf.json`](./src/proxy.conf.json) file to set a proxy when starting.
+If your backend API is running on a different port than 8080, update the file to reflect this.

 ## Building the Application
 To build the project for production, run:
 ```bash